Home > Gallery > Stella Screen-Shots

 Overlapping coplanar faces have their colours blended in real-time.

-Below are three animations showing views where a uniform polyhedron can be morphed into its dual.
+Below are animations showing views where a polyhedron can be morphed into its dual.
 Each shows a different model, and uses a different method for doing the transformation.
 In the software, the transformation is controlled interactively with the mouse.
-See my paper for a description of these techniques.
+See my paper for a description of some of these techniques.

 The Fourth Dimension